Skip to content

 Research Questions

-Capitalizing on high levels of seasonal and interannual variability in the NES, we study short-term responses to climate-related variables to:
+Capitalizing on high levels of seasonal and interannual variability in the NES, we study short-term biotic responses to environmental variables in order to:

 1. characterize low and high export food webs,